nasa/cumulus/docs/workflows/message_granule_writes.md

 var.rds_connection_timing_configuration.acquireTimeoutMillis / 1000) + 60
 ```

-- The granule fails to write due to a schema violation, database connection issue or other expected/trapped error.
-The message is immediately written to the [Dead Letter Archive](https://nasa.github.io/cumulus/docs/features/dead_letter_archive/) for User manual intervention/investigation.
+- The granule fails to write due to a schema violation, database connection issue or other expected/caught error.
+The message is immediately written to the [Dead Letter Archive](https://nasa.github.io/cumulus/docs/features/dead_letter_archive/) for manual intervention/investigation.

 ### Caveats